MARK BIRES, Founder

-Nick is our soon-to-be-Cicerone and purchases all of our beer that he drinks.
-When Iowa spit out Nick they lost a man of many interests.
-Outside of Jerry’s you may find him racing crapcan cars, singing in a church choir, snow skiing or building things out of wood with his bare hands and teeth.
-He even built both of our bars since he needed somewhere to rest his elbows.
-If a Butler Bulldog Basketball game is on TV, your service from him will suffer.
+Senior bar manager, beer buyer, and Cicerone-to-be.
+When Iowa spit out Nick they lost a man of many interests – racing crapcan cars, singing in church choir, skiing, and building things out of wood with his bare hands and teeth.
+He built both Jerry’s bars so had somewhere to rest his elbows.
+(Surprisingly interesting for a guy from Iowa.)
+If Butler Bulldog basketball is on TV, service will suffer.
 Deal with it.

-Alayne has been in the restaurant biz for over 10 yrs.
-After travel and some time in the dessert (AZ) she landed in Chicago.
-She came up thru the Jerry’s ranks and stopped when she could sit in a chair all day.
-She also fell in love at here and is getting married soon.
-We’ve learned it’s best not to upset her since she signs most of the checks.
-Unfortunately she’s still a Detroit Lions fan.
+Restaurant lifer.
+After travel and time spent wandering the Arizona desert, she came upon Chicago where she rose through the Jerry’s ranks and stopped when she could sit in a chair all day.
+She also fell in love at here and is Jerry’s first wedding.
+It is best not to upset her since she signs the checks.
+Obnoxious, but quixotic, Detroit Lions fan.

-Trey “The Colonel” Elder, General Manager, Whiskey Executor, Pres-O-Dent of Music/Events/Social Media
+TREY “The Colonel” ELDER, Wicker Park General Manager, Whiskey Executor, Pres-O-Dent of Music/Events/Social Media

-Enthusiastic customer in the early days, brought on board for his impressive knowledge and creativity, and get him to stop hassling customers in front the store.
+Enthusiastic (aka annoying) customer in the early days, brought on board for his impressive knowledge and creativity, and have him stop hassling customers in front the store.
 Stints in the music biz and specialty coffee (Intelligentsia, Stumptown, Metropolis).
 American whiskey enthusiast, borderline expert, and recently inducted in to the Honorable Order of Kentucky Colonels.
 Frequently utters “I do declare”.
 Has inspired many of staff, male and female, to grow beards.
 Is a joy to be around, except for when he isn’t.

 We love sandwiches, and we’ve eaten many, from great deli sandwiches (Chicago, like Manny’s, Bari, and Riviera) to Philly cheesesteaks, Pittsburgh hoagies, southern barbecue, New Orleans muffulettas & po boys, New England lobster rolls & fried clam rolls, just about anything from Zingerman’s, French baguette bar sandwiches, Israeli shawarmas, al pastor tacos, and weird, weird restaurant concoctions.
 Long ago, with dead space at the front of a catering kitchen, we thought we’d try a twist on a traditional sandwich shop.
 And figuring that it would be a deli (a thought that didn’t survive the first week), we choose the solid deli name of “Jerry’s”, really an homage to only the greatest guitar player of all time – Jerome John Garcia.